 Like any other content format, some videos are more effective than others and traditional passive videos fall short in many areas.
 While they’re still more effective than solo text, they may not always promote learners’ understanding or retention because it’s easy for them to zone out when watching them.

-But videos with interactive content keep viewers engaged by inviting them to answer questions and evaluate their understanding in real time.
-They make training feel more like a two-way exercise than a one-way street, which could lead to:
+But videos with interactive content ask viewers to answer questions and evaluate their understanding in real time.
+That active role could lead to:

 - Better recall: Interactive content can increase retention by up to 60%.

-- Learning personalization: Allowing learners to make choices when watching videos lets them personalize their learning paths.
+- Learning personalization: Allowing learners to choose which videos to watch lets them personalize their learning paths.

 - Improved focus: Interactive videos require viewers to actively engage with content, reducing the chances of mental drift.

-- Visibility into learners’ needs: Interactive videos with analytics can give insights into what learners clicked on the most and how they answered questions, showing you where more resources may be needed.
+- Visibility into learners’ needs: Interactive videos with analytics can reveal which videos learners clicked on most and how they answered questions, helping you identify where additional resources may be needed.

 - A level playing field for different types of learners: Both introverted and extroverted learners can engage with interactive videos with ease.